Working with Records

 Selecting this option will open a modal popup, where you will be asked to confirm the delete.
 Upon confirmation, every record for this table will be immediately removed from the table, and this action can not be undone.

 Note: If you are looking to reset auto-increment field counts, deleting a record does not reset the count.
-Clearing all records from the table will reset the auto-increment count to zero.
+Deleting all records from the table will reset the auto-increment count to zero.

 Deleting Records from the Live App